We are here to defend your rights.

-Bail is the written permission of the court allowing a person charged with a criminal offence to be released from custody or jail while they await their trial or some other result in their case, such as a guilty plea or withdrawal of their charges.
+Bail is the written permission of the court allowing a person charged with a criminal offense to be released from custody or jail while they await their trial or some other result in their case, such as a guilty plea or withdrawal of their charges.

 What is a bail hearing?

-When someone is arrested and charged with a criminal offence, they may be released if they sign a form stating their promise to attend court on the date given to them by the police.
+When someone is arrested and charged with a criminal offense, they may be released if they sign a form stating their promise to attend court on the date given to them by the police.
 If the police do not release them, the person who has been charged (the accused) will be taken to court where a decision to release them or not will be made.

 In some cases, a bail hearing, which is like a short trial, is held and a judge or a justice of the peace decides whether the accused is eligible to be released on bail or not.